hendeavors/maxmd-registration/README.md

 # maxmd-registration
 This library is an adaptation of the api provided by maxmd.
 The idea is to provide an elegant, simple, and flexible api to easily integrate with maxmd.

-To easily proof a patient:
+To easily proof a person:

 ```php
 use Endeavors\MaxMD\Registration\Person\Patient;